 We review long-lived assets, including property, plant and equipment and investment in joint ventures, for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 We evaluate recoverability using undiscounted estimated net cash flows generated by the related asset or asset group.
 If the results of that evaluation indicate that the undiscounted cash flows are less than the carrying amount of the asset (i.e, the asset is not recoverable) we perform an impairment analysis.
 If our intent is to hold the asset for continued use, we determine the amount of impairment as the amount by which the net carrying value exceeds its fair value.
-If our intent is to sell the asset, and the criteria required to classify an asset as held for sale are met, we determine the amount of impairment as the amount by which the net carrying amount of impairment as the amount by which the net carrying amount of impairment as the amount of our long-lived assets as of December 31, 2013 are recoverable.
+If our intent is to sell the asset, and the criteria required to classify an asset as held for sale are met, we determine the amount of impairment as the amount by which the net carrying amount exceeds its fair value less costs to sell.
+We believe that the carrying amounts of our long-lived assets as of December 31, 2013 are recoverable.
 See Note 5 for a discussion of impairments of long-lived assets.